zhengguoxu/bootf2/vignettes/introduction.md

       There is no ambiguity associated with EMA's rule.
-But because of the phrase "*both the products*" in FDA's guidance, many interpretated that all time points should be included until both test and reference dissoved more than 85%.
-For example, with the following dissolution profiles, many would interpretaed that while time points 5, 10, 15, and 20 min should be included according to EMA's rule, *all time points* should be included according to FDA's rule because both test and reference dissolve
+But because of the phrase "*both the products*" in FDA's guidance, many interpreted that all time points should be included until both test and reference dissolved more than 85%.
+For example, with the following dissolution profiles, many would interpret that while time points 5, 10, 15, and 20 min should be included according to EMA's rule, *all time points* should be included according to FDA's rule because both test and reference dissolve